kebooladockerhubprivatetest/docker-demo-docker/README.md

 # Keboola Docker Demo

 This is a working example of a Docker wrapped application in KBC.
-Description of the functionality is in (Docker Demo App)[https://github.com/keboola/docker-demo-app].
+Description of the functionality is in [Docker Demo App](https://github.com/keboola/docker-demo-app).

 ## Install & build